- Anniesland Campus

 Looking for a creative fine art course, which is both exciting and challenging?

 This NQ Art and Design: Fine Art Portfolio course will help you to develop the technical and creative skills required to produce a rich and varied portfolio of art within a contemporary context.
 Using a range of traditional and modern techniques, you will work on projects which integrate art theory with practice.
-Whether you are planning the next stage in your education, preparing to go to art school or you are returning to art education this is the perfect opportunity to discover how to produce art which is both current and meaningful.
+Whether you are planning the next stage in your education, preparing yourself for art school or you are returning to art education this is the perfect opportunity to discover how to produce art which is both current and meaningful.

 What will I learn?

-This NQ Art and Design: Fine Art Portfolio course focuses on delivering essential skills in Drawing, Painting, Printmaking, Digital Media and Sculpture.
+This NQ Art and Design: Fine Art Portfolio course focuses on delivering essential skills in Drawing, Painting, Printmaking, Digital Media, and Sculpture.
 Each discipline is delivered through a series of projects and workshops which explore techniques and ideas used by Contemporary Artists.
 Emphasis is placed on the developmental stage of the artistic process where you will be encouraged to be experimental and creative in how you approach each project.
 Learning to develop good research skills is integral to the course and will help you develop your own creative voice.

 The course includes: